 On February 15, 2008, the United States Court of Appeals for

-full Court will rehear the appeal of In Re Bernard L.
+that the full Court will rehear the appeal of In Re Bernard

-a case is considered unusually important.
-Here, the patent
+only where a case is considered unusually important.
+Here, the

-(USPTO), claims a "method for managing the consumption
+patent application at issue claims a "method for managing

-risk costs of a commodity."
-In its ruling, the USPTO had
+the consumption risk costs of a commodity."
+In rejecting